-Neural networks have a remarkable ability to retrieve meaningful data from imprecise data, that is used in detecting trends and extract patterns which are difficult to understand either by computer or humans.
-A trained NN can be made an "expert" in information that has been given to analyse and can be used for provide projections.
+Neural networks have a remarkable ability to retrieve meaningful data from imprecise data, that is used in detecting trends and extract patterns that are difficult to understand either by computer or humans.
+A trained NN can be made an "expert" in the information that has been given to analyze and can be used to provide projections.

 Some of the advantages of neural networks are listed below

-An ANN includes a huge number of processors working parallely, which are arranged in layers.
+An ANN includes a huge number of processors working parallel, which are arranged in layers.
 The first layer receives the raw data as input, similar to optic nerves of human eye visual processing.
-Every successive layer receives the raw input data as output from the previous layer, similar to neurons of optic nerve receiving signals from those close to it.
-The final layer generates the output.
-Below image shows several layers.
+Every successive layer receives the raw input data as output from the previous layer, similar to neurons of the optic nerve receiving signals from those close to it.
+The final layer generates output.
+The below image shows several layers.

-Neural networks are adaptable i.e. they can modify themselves according to the training and run parallely to provide more information about the world.
-If the network generates a “desired” output, then there is no need to change the trained input data, and vise-versa.
-If the network generates an “undesired” output resulting errors, then the system modifies the trained input data to improve the results.
+Neural networks are adaptable i.e. they can modify themselves according to the training and run parallelly to provide more information about the world.
+If the network generates a “desired” output, then there is no need to change the trained input data, and vice-versa.
+If the network generates an “undesired” output resulting in errors, then the system modifies the trained input data to improve the results.

-Neural Networks are of many types and each of these come with a particular use case.
+Neural Networks are of many types and each of these comes with a particular use case.

-Feedforward Neural Network: This is the most common type of neural network. where information travels in uni direction, that is from input to output.
+This is the most common type of neural network. where information travels in uni-direction, that is from input to output.

-Rules must be defined in such a way that, each node decides what to be sent to next layer considering its own inputs from the previous layer.
-This is done by considering many principles like, genetic algorithms, fuzzy logic, gradient-based training Bayesian method.
+Rules must be defined in such a way that, each node decides what to be sent to the next layer considering its own inputs from the previous layer.
+This is done by considering many principles like genetic algorithms, fuzzy logic, gradient-based training Bayesian method.
 ANNs are given basic rules related to object relationships.
-Right decision must be taken in building the rules.
+The right decision must be taken in building the rules.